-He holds a PhD in psychology (minor: astronomy), a diploma in sociology (Institute for Advanced Studies, Vienna), and is engineer for electrical engineering, and recently, in 2012, graduated as MBA in General Management.
+He holds a PhD in psychology (minor: astronomy), a diploma in sociology (Institute for Advanced Studies, Vienna), is Ingenieur (BEng) for electrical engineering, and recently, in 2012, graduated as MBA in General Management.

 He is Editor-in-Chief of "Applied Artificial Intelligence: An International Journal" and "Cybernetics and Systems: An International Journal", both published by Taylor & Francis, USA.
 He is author of the 2 hour video series "Introduction to Artificial Intelligence" (in German, Spektrum Videothek, Heidelberg).
-He has been on the editorial board of numerous scientific journals and has been a member of program committes of many national and international conferences.
+He has been on the editorial board of numerous scientific journals and has been a member of program committees of many national and international conferences.

 He has been giving lectures in many countries and he has been working as a consultant for national and international companies and organizations (EC, OECD, UNIDO, WHO).
 He received numerous awards and he has been appointed Honorary Member or Fellow of, among others, the American Society for Cybernetics, die Deutsche Gesellschaft für Kybernetik, the International Federation for Systems Research, and the United Kingdom Systems Society.
 He was elected Full Member of the European Academy for Sciences and Arts.
 In 2012 he was elected President of the International Academy for Systems and Cybernetic Sciences.

 substitute (1) by ofai.at